glacambre/firenvim/README.md

 Some keybindings, such as `<C-n>`, `<C-t>` and `<C-w>` are not overridable through usual means.
 This means that you have to tell your browser to let Firenvim override them by using [the shortcuts menu in `about://addons`](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox) on Firefox and `chrome://extensions/shortcuts` in Chrome.

 When it is possible to do so, if you press one of these keyboard shortcuts while not in a Firenvim frame, Firenvim will attempt to emulate the expected behavior of the shortcut.
-For example, pressing `<C-w>` in a Firenvim frame will tell neovim you pressed `<C-w>`, but outside of it it will tell the browser to close the current tab.
+For example, pressing `<C-w>` in a Firenvim frame will tell Neovim you pressed `<C-w>`, but outside of it it will tell the browser to close the current tab.

 Controlling whether Firenvim should attempt to emulate the browser's default behavior can be done with global settings.
 The following snippet will tell Firenvim to simulate `<C-n>`'s default behavior while never simulating `<C-w>`'s: